undernescence/kickstart.nvim/README.md

 ## Introduction

 This is my personal flavor of the kickstart.nvim project.
-This project will include some of the keymaps that I use such as some additional plugins.
+This project will include some of the keymaps that I use and some additional plugins.

 A starting point for Neovim that is: